English Version French Version Spanish Version

 J2 5 Interface to another DINX4 module.
 DINX4:J2 provides nearly the same pins like J1, just only the serial output of the first IC is replaced by the serial input of the last IC.

-This port can be connected with J1 of another DINX module.
+This port can be connected with J1 of the next DINX module.

 J3-J9 5 These are the digital input lines, every connector comes with 4 of them and an additional pin for ground.
 See mbhp_dinx4_32buttons.pdf as an example how to connect buttons to these pins, and mbhp_dinx4_16enc.pdf how to connect rotary encoders.